kenn/store_field/README.md

 StoreField takes the latter approach.
 It defines accessors that initialize with an empty `Hash` or `Set` automatically.
 Now you have a single TEXT column for everything!

+Changelog:

+* v2.0.0: Hash-type supports `keys` option to add accessors for validation.
+Set-type with `values` option now adds a validation rather than raising an exception.

 ## Usage

 Add this line to your application's Gemfile.